 The Festival

-This is the perfect phrase to define the Opera of Serra da Capivara.
+This is the perfect way to describe the Serra da Capivara Opera Festival.

-The vigorous encounter of all arts, all techniques, many rhythms, and diverse colors in the ancestral heart of Brazil could only result in this extraordinary experience that takes place every year in São Raimundo Nonato and in the Serra da Capivara National Park, in the Sertão of Piauí.
+A vibrant meeting of artistic expressions, creative techniques, rhythms, and colors in the ancestral heart of Brazil, the festival offers an extraordinary experience that takes place each year in São Raimundo Nonato and the Serra da Capivara National Park, in the backlands of the state of Piauí.

-The beauty of art is born from the sublime synergy between the generosity of nature and human inventiveness.
+The beauty of art is born from the sublime synergy between the generosity of nature and human creativity.

-The forest, in its magnificence, provides the primordial raw material, while the human mind and body, in their infinite capacity to create, shape and transform these elements into expressions that transcend imagination.
-From the vibrant rhythms and movements to the elegance of nature’s forms, each scene, each piece of music is a testament to the pact between the natural world and the creative world, resulting in a wonderful spectacle that inspires, moves, and connects people!
+Nature, in its magnificence, provides the essential raw materials, while the human mind and body transform them into artistic expressions that transcend imagination.
+From vibrant rhythms and movement to the elegance of natural forms, every scene and every musical performance reflect the dialogue between the natural world and the creative spirit, resulting in a remarkable spectacle that inspires, moves, and connects people.

 Sádia Castro